womapf/aaai-25/index.md

 The industry panel, newly introduced, aims to foster stronger connections and bridge the gap between industry and the MAPF research community.

+Please note that AAAI requires all presentations to be delivered in person and virtual attendance is permitted for general participation only.

 ## Industry Panel

 We've confirmed the participation from Amazon Robotics and Symbotic – both are leading companies in robotics and warehouse automation.
 We're also reaching out to other companies who are applying automation in diverse and innovative ways to further enrich the discussions.